-(6A) Set the time switch in the port wheel bay to ON and the drop tank refuelling selector switch as required.
+- (5) Start the refueller pump and set the refueller control to RE-FUEL. - (6) If using the internal power supply, set the battery master switch on the leg panel in the cabin to ON, if using external power supply ensure that the switch is set to OFF.
+Set the time switch in the port wheel bay to ON and the drop tank refuelling selector switch as required.
 (The refuelling indicator lights in the wheel bay, one for each refuelling valve, should then come ON).
 If a low-pressure refueller is being employed, refuelling may take longer than 8 minutes and this will necessitate switching on the time switch for a second cycle.
 The servo valves in the aircraft fuel system will automatically close when the tanks are full and the refuelling circuit will cease to operate.

-During refuelling, after 50-100 gallons of fuel have passed into the aircraft, ensure that air is passing out of the vents from the pressure relief valves.
+During refuelling, after 50-100 gallons of fuel have passed into the aircraft, ensure that air is passing out of the refuelling pressure relief valves.
 This is particularly important when icy conditions prevail or when the aircraft has not been used for an appreciable time.